manoj7993/Boxinator_Siter/README.md

 ### Database Setup

-#### Option 1: Supabase (Recommended)
+#### Option 1: Railway (Recommended)
-1. Create a new project at [supabase.com](https://supabase.com)
+1. Create a new project at [railway.app](https://railway.app)
-2. Get your project URL and service key
+2. Add a PostgreSQL service to your project
-3. Update `.env` files with Supabase credentials
-4. Run the setup script: `node Backend/setup-supabase.js`
+3. Railway will automatically provide DATABASE_URL environment variable
+4. Copy your Railway environment variables to your `.env` file
+5. Run the application - Sequelize will create tables automatically

 #### Option 2: Local PostgreSQL
 1. Install PostgreSQL locally
 2. Create a database named `boxinator`
 3. Update `DATABASE_URL` in `.env`
-4. Run migrations: `npm run migrate`
+4. Run the application - Sequelize will create tables automatically

 ### Email Configuration
 For user registration emails, configure SMTP settings in `.env`: